 BE the ART.
 Camp for Teens

-Using that experience students will reinterpret a favorite work of art through painting, prints, and drawings and develop a character for performance.
+Using that experience as inspiration students will explore art making through painting, print making, and drawings.
+They will also learn how to embody their art by participating in storytelling games to develop a character for performance.
 The program culminates with an art exhibit curated by the students celebrating their work at YELLOW HOUSE and an original collaborative theater piece performed at BABS’LAB.

-Challenging, rewarding, and fun the program is geared for inquisitive rising 7th graders through high school.
+Challenging, rewarding, and fun the program is geared for inquisitive middle and high schoolers.
 The ideal participant will have a strong interest in the arts and a willingness to gain new skills.
-Limited to 16 participants.
+Limited to 10 participants.
 Register Early!

 CAMP HOURS: Monday - Friday 9am - 3pm